 Misophonia, or decreased tolerance to (in many cases, hatred of) certain sounds, is a newly recognized phenomenon that remains poorly understand.

 Sufferers are driven to distraction—even rage—by such insignificant sounds as chewing, tapping, breathing, whistling, scratching, humming, and footsteps.
 And, apparently, nail-clipping.

 Worse yet, there is almost no research on the topic.
 A quick PubMed search reveals a few case studies and a handful of articles reiterating the above paragraph.

 How common is this mysterious condition?
 It's not clear.
-Studies report prevalence of anywhere from 10% (of a general European population) to as much as 60% among those who also suffer from tinnitus, or "ringing in the ear."
+Studies report the prevalence of anywhere from 10 percent (of a general European population) to as much as 60 percent among those who also suffer from tinnitus, or "ringing in the ear."
 What's becoming somewhat clearer is its coincidence with certain anxiety disorders.
-A study published earlier this year reported that 52.4% of their misphonia sufferers met the criteria for obsessive-compulsive disorder (1).
+A study published earlier this year reported that 52.4 percent of their misophonia sufferers met the criteria for obsessive-compulsive disorder (1).

 Experts say the condition almost always begins in the early teens and worsens over time, where annoyance of one sound may expand to three or four sounds.
 Some also develop intolerance to watching others fidget or make repetitive movements out of the corner of their eyes.
 Others have a compulsion to mimic the sound or behavior.

 It was only recently, in 2010, that a major textbook recognized misophonia as a nervous system condition (2).